jackmsvaughan/tella-raycast-extension/README.md

 - Clear transcript cache: `⌘K` → "Clear Transcript Cache" in Transcripts
 - Video cache refreshes automatically based on your cache duration setting
 - Force refresh: Use `⌘R` in any command

-### Export functionality

-The Tella API export endpoint is currently returning `501 Not Implemented`.
-This feature will be available once Tella implements it on their end.
-The extension handles this gracefully with a clear error message.

 ## Documentation